-When appropriate, the district will work together with local public works, public safety, and/or police departments to make it safe to walk and bike to school.
+When appropriate, the district will work together with local public works, public safety, and/or police departments to make it safer and easier for students to walk and bike to school.
 The school district will explore the availability of federal "safe routes to school" funds, administered by the state department of transportation, to finance such improvements.
-Safe routes shall be defined consistent with guidance from the Washington State Dept. of Transportation.